Avery Brooks: Other roles

 In 1984, Brooks received critical praise for his featured role in PBS's American Playhouse production of Half Slave, Half Free: Solomon Northup's Odyssey, directed by Gordon Parks.
 The story chronicled the life of Solomon Northup, a free man from New York kidnapped and sold into slavery in 1841 and held until 1853, when he regained his freedom with the help of family and friends.
 It was adapted from Northup's memoir, Twelve Years a Slave (1853).

 Brooks appeared in the 1985 television movie adaptation of Finnegan Begin Again.
 In 1987, he starred in the role of Uncle Tom in Showtime's filmed adaptation of Uncle Tom's Cabin.
-Brooks was nominated for an Ace Award in the category of best Actor in a movie or miniseries for that said role.
+Brooks was nominated for an Ace Award in the category of best actor in a movie or miniseries for that said role.
 A third project that allowed Brooks to highlight the history of African Americans was his performance in the 1988 television movie Roots: The Gift, which featured his fellow Star Trek actors LeVar Burton, Kate Mulgrew, and Tim Russ.

-In 1998, he appeared in the motion picture American History X, which also stars another Star Trek actor, Jennifer Lien.
-He also played the role of Paris in the 1998 film The Big Hit.

 During 1998 he also supplied the voice of King Maximus in an episode of the animated TV series, Happily Ever After: Fairy Tales for Every Child entitled "The Golden Goose".
 Brooks was eventually nominated for an NAACP Image Award within the category of Outstanding Performance in a Youth or Children's Series/Special for the role.
 He also voiced the character of Nokkar in an episode of the Disney animated series Gargoyles.

 In 2001, Brooks narrated and appeared in a series of commercials for IBM.

-Other work

 Teaching and cultural work

 Brooks has taught at Oberlin College and Case Western Reserve University.
 A graduate of Livingston College and Mason Gross School of the Arts at Rutgers University, he accepted an appointment in 1976 as an associate professor of theater arts at Mason Gross.

 From 1993 to 1996, Brooks was artistic director for the National Black Arts Festival in association with Rutgers University.
 Held annually since 1988 in Atlanta, Georgia, the internationally renowned festival celebrates African-American culture and people of African descent.
 In addition, Brooks has also done extensive work with the Smithsonian Institution's Program in Black American Culture.